ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.backitup/README.md

 With the backup types "ioBroker" and "redis", the ioBroker is stopped during the restore and then restarted automatically.

-After stopping the ioBroker, a new browser tab opens showing the progress of the restore.

-***If this tab does not open, the browser settings for block popups must be checked.***

 **ioBroker is not stopped with all other backup types.
 Here only the affected adapters are temporarily stopped.**